Aidan-B1409/MinecraftClicker/README.md

 Automatically rotates between pickaxes in the Minecraft toolbar

 #To Use
-1) Clone this repository and extract the autolcicker.zip folder
+1) Clone this repository and extract the autoclicker.zip folder
 2) Find the script.exe file inside ZIP folder.
 3) Ensure your hotbar (slots 1-9) are filled with stone pickaxes.
 The script is configured to hold down the left mouse button for 99 seconds, which is the theoretical mine time for a stone pickaxe.
 4) Approach a source of cobblestone